What’s New at Harvard for the 2018-19 MBA Application Cycle

-FYI: I think this is a great essay question.
-It allows you to choose what you want the school to know about you without having to fit that information into a framework mandated by question that doesn’t really fit your story.
-It also allows you to demonstrate judgment and communications skills.
-Finally this essay is a chance for HBS to get to know you beyond your resume and the limited and limiting boxes.
+My two cents: This is a great essay question.
+It allows you to choose what you want the school to know about you without having to fit that information into a framework required by a question that doesn’t really align with your story.
+It also allows you to demonstrate judgment and communications skills, which are critical given Harvard’s residential culture, study groups, and case method.
+Finally, this essay is a chance for HBS to get to know you beyond your resume and the limited (and limiting) boxes.

 Now THINK.
 What else – really and truly — do you want HBS to know about you?
 The HBS admissions committee has told you what it wants to know in the other sections of the application.
 What do you want the HBS readers to know?
-The answer to that question is not something I can give or even suggest to you in a blog post aimed at the many.
-(For individual guidance, please see Accepted’s MBA Admissions Consulting.)
-It should be different for each of you.
+The answer to that question is not something I can give or even suggest to you in a blog post aimed at the many (for individual guidance, please see Accepted’s MBA Admissions Consulting).
+It will be different for each of you.
 Again, refer to the HBS criteria, as you contemplate possible topics, but the options are infinite.
 A few possibilities:

-• Context for events described in the required elements.
+• Provide context for events described in the required elements.

-• Motivations for the decisions or commitments you have made.
+• Delve into your motivations for the decisions or commitments you have made.

-• Something you would like to do at HBS.
+• Envision something you would like to accomplish at HBS.

-• More depth on an activity or commitment that is particularly important to you.
+• Provide more depth on an activity or commitment that is particularly important to you.

 Please don’t limit yourself to these suggestions.
 I am offering them to stimulate your creativity, not to shut it down.

 Since I’ve been in MBA admissions consulting (over 20 years now), HBS has valued concision.
 And, in today’s tweet- and sound-bite-driven world, it is requiring even shorter responses, at least in the other portions of the application.
 Don’t take the absence of a word limit on this essay as a license for verbosity.
-Make every word count.
+Make every word count, no pun intended.
 If you must pull a number out of me, keep it under 1000 words.
 And if you can say what you need to say in less than 1000 words, do so.
-A few caveats and warnings regarding this essay — it is NOT:
+A few cautions and warnings regarding this essay — it is NOT:

 • The kitchen sink in which you throw everything.